-(In thousands) 2014 2013 2012
+(In thousands) 2015 2014 2013

-Income tax benefit at the statutory rate of 35% \$ (2,103) \$ (3,266) \$ (16,729)
+Income tax benefit at the statutory rate of 35% \$ (4,405) \$ (2,103) \$ (3,266)

-(Benefit) provision for state taxes (106) (14) 73
+(Benefit) provision for state taxes (172) (106) (14)

-Impact of foreign operations 14 (48) 956
+Impact of foreign operations 11 14 (48)

-Indefinite life assets 47 (251) 72
+Indefinite life assets 47 (251)

-Officer life insurance (28) (75) 36
+Officer life insurance (20) (28) (75)

-Change in valuation allowance (76) 627 8,345
+Change in valuation allowance 4,241 (76) 627

-Change in liability for unrecognized tax benefits (561) (230) (1,536)
+Change in liability for unrecognized tax benefits (857) (561) (230)

-Meals and entertainment 113 114 177
+Meals and entertainment 102 113 114

-Other 209 25 (575)
+Other 46 209 25

-Total income tax benefit \$ (2,491) \$ (3,118) \$ (9,181)
+Total income tax benefit \$ (1,054) \$ (2,491) \$ (3,118)

 Our tax provision includes a provision for income taxes in certain foreign jurisdictions where subsidiaries are profitable, but only a minimal benefit is reflected related to U.S. and certain foreign tax losses due to the uncertainty of the ultimate realization of future benefits from these losses.
-The 2014 tax benefit primarily results from the intra-period tax allocation rules associated with the discontinued operations and recognition of net operating losses as deferred tax assets, which were offset by increases in the valuation allowance.
-The 2014 tax benefit differs from the statutory rate primarily due to a decrease in unrecognized tax benefits attributable to expiration of statute of limitations, state taxes and other U.S. permanent book to tax differences.
+The 2015 tax benefit primarily results from the expiration of statute of limitations for unrecognized tax positions and the recognition of a valuation allowance on the Eatec purchased trade name deferred tax liability that was converted from an indefinite life to a finite life.
+The 2015 tax benefit differs from the statutory rate primarily due to the recognition of net operating losses as deferred tax assets, which were offset by increases in the valuation allowance, a decrease in unrecognized tax benefits attributable to expiration of statute of limitations, state taxes and other U.S. permanent book to tax differences.

-The 2013 and 2012 tax benefit differs from the statutory rate primarily due to the intra-period tax allocation rules associated with the discontinued operations and recognition of net operating losses as deferred tax assets, which were offset by increases in the valuation allowance.
-Other items affecting the rate include a decrease in unrecognized tax benefits attributable to expiration of statute of limitations, foreign and state taxes and other U.S. permanent book to tax differences.
+The 2014 and 2013 tax benefit differs from the statutory rate primarily due to the intra-period tax allocation rules associated with the discontinued operations and recognition of net operating losses as deferred tax assets, which were offset by increases in the valuation allowance.
+Other items affecting the rate include a decrease in unrecognized tax benefits attributable to expiration of statute of limitations, state taxes and other U.S. permanent book to tax differences.